zxli49/DATA550-Final-Project/README.md

 `Makefile`
 - contains rules for building the final report
+- `make clean` removes all generated files
 - `make data_cleaned.rds` will save the cleaned data in `data/` folder
 - `make table1.rds` will generate a descriptive summary table needed to compile the report
 - `make .png` will generate 2 figures needed to compile the report
-- `make final_report.html` generates the final report in `.html` format.
+- `make final_report.html` generates the final report in `.html` format and saves to `report/` folder
+- `make final_docker_image` will build the docker image
-- `make clean` will remove all generated files
+- `make final_docker` will create the final report using `docker run`.

+`Dockerfile`
+- to build an docker image that can be used to create the fully reproducible report.